 - Parsley, optional for garnishing

-How To Make Baked Chicken with Alfredo Sauce
+How to Make Baked Chicken Alfredo

 Step 1: Boil the fettuccine noodles according to package directions and drain and rinse after it has cooked.
 While the noodles cook, make the sauce and topping.

 Tip: Save some pasta water because if the alfredo sauce is a bit thick, you can thin it out with a bit of pasta water, and most likely you’ll want to.

 Step 2: Alfredo Sauce – Combine the butter, cream cheese, heavy cream, and heat gently and stir constantly until melted.

 Step 3: Add the Parm and mozzarella cheeses, garlic powder, optional nutmeg, and stir until melted.
 If the sauce seems thick, add 1/2 cup pasta water.
 Set aside.